jinghuazhao/INF/README.md

 ## Comments

 The [tryggve](tryggve), [cardio](cardio) and [csd3](csd3) directories here are associated with the named Linux cluster(s) used for the analysis over time.
-Most recent implementations are documented in `Supplementary notes` ([rsid](rsid)). <font color="blue"><b>To view the code inside the browser, select the `GitHub` button from the menu.</b></font>
+Most recent implementations are documented in `Supplementary notes` ([rsid](rsid)). <font color="blue"><b>To view the code inside the browser, select the `GitHub` button from the menu</b></font>.
+Early implementation involves the following aspects,

-1. Data pre-processing was done initially from tryggve with [list.sh](tryggve/list.sh) and [format.sh](tryggve/format.sh), followed by meta-analysis according to [metal.sh](tryggve/metal.sh) using METAL whose results were cross-examined with [QCGWAS.sh](tryggve/QCGWAS.sh) together with additional investigation.
+1. Data pre-processing from tryggve with [list.sh](tryggve/list.sh) and [format.sh](tryggve/format.sh), followed by meta-analysis according to [metal.sh](tryggve/metal.sh) using METAL whose results were cross-examined with [QCGWAS.sh](tryggve/QCGWAS.sh) together with additional investigation.

-2. The main analysis followed with [analysis.sh](tryggve/analysis.sh) containing codes for Manhattan/Q-Q/forest/LocusZoom plots, clumping using PLINK and conditional analysis using GCTA.
+2. The main analysis with [analysis.sh](tryggve/analysis.sh) containing codes for Manhattan/Q-Q/forest/LocusZoom plots, clumping using PLINK and conditional analysis using GCTA.
 The clumping results were classified into cis/trans signals.
 As the meta-analysis stabilised especially with INTERVAL reference, analysis has been intensively done locally with cardio and csd3. cis/trans classification has been done via [cis.vs.trans.classification.R](cardio/cis.vs.trans.classification.R) as validated by [cistrans.sh](cardio/cistrans.sh).

-3. We prototyped our analysis on cardio with INTERVAL such as [INTERVAL.sh](tryggve/INTERVAL.sh) and [cardio.sh](cardio/cardio.sh) as well as individual level data analysis for the KORA study.
+3. Prototyping analysis on cardio with INTERVAL such as [INTERVAL.sh](tryggve/INTERVAL.sh) and [cardio.sh](cardio/cardio.sh) as well as individual level data analysis for the KORA study.
 Most analyses were done locally on CSD3.

-4. Many functions are now part of two R packages, gap ([CRAN](https://CRAN.R-project.org/package=gap), [GitHub](https://github.com/jinghuazhao/R/), [vignette](https://jinghuazhao.github.io/R/vignettes/gap.html)) ) and pQTLtools ([Web page](https://jinghuazhao.github.io/pQTLtools/)).
+Many functions become part of two R packages, gap ([CRAN](https://CRAN.R-project.org/package=gap), [GitHub](https://github.com/jinghuazhao/R/), [vignette](https://jinghuazhao.github.io/R/vignettes/gap.html)) ) and pQTLtools ([Web page](https://jinghuazhao.github.io/pQTLtools/)).

 ## A benchmark